sporadic-labs/tile-extruder/README.md

 const tileset = map.addTilesetImage("tileset", "tileset-extruded", 48, 48, 1, 2);
 ```

-Note: extruded tilesets from the CLI currently only output with 1px margin and 2px spacing.
-Spacing is the number of pixels between neighboring tiles and margin is the number of pixels between the edges of the image and the tiles.
+Note: you'll have to adjust your margin & spacing because of the extrusion.
+If you had no margin & spacing, then the new margin is 1px and the spacing is 2px.

 ## Tileset Sources